Head Women’s Soccer Coach, University of Wisconsin – Stevens Point

 From Boston to Africa and the Ice Age Trail, Annie Weiss, RD, CD, CPT, understands what it means to push your body to its limits.
 She is a Registered Dietician, ultra-runner sponsored athlete and brand ambassador who has a passion for sport and teaches how fueling your body can improve performance.
 She will present the facts and crush the myths, leaving the audience with a better understanding of how to educate and present nutrition to young women.

-Director of the Laboratory for Sport Psychology & Performance Excellence, University of Wisconsin – Milwaukee
+Private Practice and Director of Clinical and Sport Psychology for Student Athletes, University of Wisconsin - Madison

 Head Women’s Soccer Coach, University of Wisconsin – Parkside